Become an Election Worker

 Apply today to pitch in at the polls!

-To become a qualified poll commissioner, contact your parish clerk of court to enroll in a commissioner training school or print and complete the Poll Commissioner Application and send it to your parish clerk of court office, or to the address below:
+To become a qualified poll commissioner, contact your parish clerk of court to enroll in a commissioner training school or print and complete the Poll Commissioner Application and send it to your parish Clerk of Court's Office, or to the address below:

 Secretary of State